Club: none | Opening: 1935 | Capacity: 9,926 seats

 Regular trains run from Milan stations Cadorna and Garibaldi to Varese.
 The journey takes about an hour.

-From the rail station and historic centre one can reach the stadium with bus E and P. Take bus E in the direction of Palasport or bus P toward Velate.
+From the rail station and historic centre you can reach the stadium with bus E and P. Take bus E in the direction of Palasport or bus P toward Velate.
 Get off at stop Stadio.

 If arriving by car from the direction of Milan, take the A8 motorway into town, keep straight on the Via Magenta, then the Via Sacco, and then the Via Sanvento (passing through the historic centre).
 About 3 kilometres after having passed the roundabout in the centre, turn right onto the Via Saffi (sign for Stadio), and then immediately right again onto the Via Borghi.